Taylor Swift’s Hilarous Reaction To Her Cats Being Featured In ‘Deadpool 2’

 She also spoke lovingly of her other cat as well.
 “Her name is Meredith—Meredith Grey because she’s a gray cat, and because I love Grey’s Anatomy,” Taylor said in an interview with Us Weekly.
 “She’s awesome.
 She’s like one of those cats that give cats a good name.
 She doesn’t hide under furniture and get weird around people.
 She’s really friendly and fun and she’s perfect for the road because she doesn’t ever get freaked out.
 So I’m really glad that she has a cool personality.”

-Taylor Swift is currently on tour promoting her new album “Reputation.”
+Taylor Swift is currently on tour promoting her new album Reputation.